 More healthy soup recipes:

-- Mushroom and Wild Rice Soup Recipe
+- Mushroom Miso Soup Recipe

-- Easy Roasted Pumpkin Soup
+- Roasted Pumpkin Soup Without Cream

 - Mexican Style Corn Soup Recipe

-- 5 Ingredient Broccoli and Stilton soup
+- Easy Broccoli and Stilton soup

 Ingredients